shorebirdtech/docs/docs/guides/code_push_quickstart.md

 This will generate a payment Stripe payment link.
 Follow the link and enter your payment information.

-Subscriptions are $20/month.
+Subscriptions are usage based and billed monthly.
 You can cancel at any time.

 ## Create the app